-The assessment team has been given the impression through the interviewing process that the mapping research for deepwater habitats will continue, and current projects implemented to map habitats both within marine parks and in other inshore waters will continue to provide an increasing knowledge base on habitat distribution, particularly in B and C zones.
+The assessment team has also been given the impression through the interviewing process that the mapping research for deepwater habitats will continue, and current projects implemented to map habitats both within marine parks and in other inshore waters will continue to provide an increasing knowledge base on habitat distribution, particularly in B and C zones.
+The impression is based on the fact that the Ecosystem SRG established to advise RLIAC has incorporated this into its preliminary recommendations to RLIAC, and an FRDC (Fisheries Research and Development Corporation) grant is now supporting research in Jurian Bay on the effects of fishing.